 Changes of Windows Updates Icon WindowsUpdate Log in Windows 10.
-Have you noticed the changes of Windows update and WindowsUpdate.log file in Windows 10?
+Have you noticed the Windows update and WindowsUpdate.log file changes in Windows 10?

-Windows Update icon has been removed from the classic control panel !
-Windows 10 way of reaching Windows Update is via Start menu and then go to settings.
+Windows Update icon has been removed from the classic control panel!
+Windows 10 way of reaching Windows Update is via the Start menu and then settings.
 Kind of Modern application look!

 Changes of Windows Updates Icon WindowsUpdate Log in Windows 10

 So what happened to WindowsUpdate.log?
 Is it still in use?
 We’ll see all these in this post.
-There is a one-line command at the bottom of this post that can still take you directly to the Windows Update settings!
+A one-line command at the bottom of this post can still take you directly to the Windows Update settings!

 Where is Windows Update setting located in Windows 10?

 Where is Windows Update settings located in Windows 10?